-- a) Transparency.
+- 1.1 Transparency.
 The Bank continues to be guided by the underlying presumption that, whenever possible, information concerning the Bank's operational activities will be made available to the public in the absence of a compelling reason for confidentiality.
 Openness helps to promote the Bank's impact on the transition in the region of operations.
-Furthermore, by providing information to economic decision-makers the Bank also helps to improve the stability and efficiency of markets, and promotes adherence with internationally-agreed standards. - b) Compliance with the mandate.
-As an international financial institution (IFI) entrusted with public monies to promote transition, the views of the Bank's members must remain at the heart of policy design and strategic decision-making so as to ensure compliance with the mandate and accountability to shareholders. - c) Willing to listen and receptive to comment.
+Furthermore, by providing information to economic decision-makers the Bank also helps to improve the stability and efficiency of markets, and promotes adherence with internationally-agreed standards. - 1.2 Compliance with the mandate.
+As an international financial institution (IFI) entrusted with public monies to promote transition, the views of the Bank's members must remain at the heart of policy design and strategic decision-making so as to ensure compliance with the mandate. - 1.3 Accountability and governance.
+The EBRD is committed to reinforcing its accountability to shareholders, and to ensuring high standards of corporate governance.
+As an important step, the EBRD has enhanced the roles, responsibilities and functions of the Office of the Chief Compliance Officer (OCCO).
+That Office has responsibility for investigating fraud and corruption both internally and externally, the responsibility for identifying and handling reputational risks to the Bank, as well as ensuring that the Bank operates to the highest ethical standards.
+The Bank's Independent Recourse Mechanism (IRM) allows shareholders, in certain circumstances, to take decisions in respect of complaints that the Bank has contravened some of its approved policies.
+The Bank's Evaluation Department (EvD) is independent from Bank management and solely accountable to the Board of Directors. - 1.4 Willing to listen and receptive to comment.
 Through its commitment to open communication, the Bank demonstrates its willingness to listen to third parties, with the purpose of benefiting from their contributions to its work in fulfilling its mandate.
-This does not diminish the Bank's ultimate responsibility to decide its own strategies and to choose its own operational activities.

-d) Safeguarding the business approach to implementing the mandate.
-A businesssensitive partnership with sponsors is necessary to allay concerns about client confidentiality that could affect willingness to work with the Bank.
+This does not diminish the Bank's ultimate responsibility to decide its own strategies and to choose its own operational activities. - 1.5 Safeguarding the business approach to implementing the mandate.
+A business-sensitive partnership with sponsors is necessary to allay concerns about client confidentiality that could affect willingness to work with the Bank.
 This will take into account the recommendations of the G-22 Working Group on Transparency and Accountability, that IFIs establish, publicly announce and periodically revisit explicit and well-articulated definitions of the areas in which confidentiality should apply and the criteria for applying it.
 It will also take into account the Aarhus Convention, the general spirit, purpose and ultimate goals of which are subscribed to by the Bank in the implementation of its Environmental Policy, along with other relevant international conventions.